 Can You Freeze Enchiladas?

 Yes, you can!
-You can either make the dish a few days or weeks ahead of a special occasion and freeze, or just freeze your leftovers!
+You can either make the dish a few days or weeks ahead of a special occasion and freeze it, or just freeze your leftovers!
 It makes for a very easy dish down the line.
-All you will need to do is defrost the dish in the fridge overnight the evening before you want to cook them again.
+All you will need to do is defrost the dish in the fridge overnight the evening before you want to cook it again.
 For freezing enchiladas once cooked, you first need to make sure they have cooled down.
 Then place them in a plastic container, or better yet just keep them in their baking dish.
 Cover with either a lid, tin foil or cling film.
 Once they are covered completely you can put them in the freezer.
-They should keep in there for 6-8 months.
+They should be kept in there for 6-8 months.

 So there is our guide on How To Make Enchiladas!
 We hope you’ve enjoyed reading it and it’s inspired you to try something new out at home.
 We’d love to see what you get up to in the kitchen!
 Don’t forget to tag us #granluchito.